AbdixDev/My-Cute-Robot-Docs/quick-start.md

 and the step can be anything, like:

-* send a Message
+* Send a Message
-* react to a message
+* React to a Message
-* give a role to user
+* Give a Role to User

 Literally anything !